karpagasathya/readme_generator/generatedReadme.md

 ```

 ## License
-This project is licensed under the APACHE 2.0 license.
+This project is licensed under the MIT license.

 ## Questions